esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * Move the mouse across the Finish Strip to seen the current frame in the Zoom window.
 * Ctrl-mouse-wheel to change Magnification in the Photo window.
 * Mouse-wheel, or use the Stretch slider on the right to change the frame spacing so that the frame content lines up.
-* Left-click and Drag (or Scroll Bar) to move sideways.
+* Scroll Bar to move sideways.
 * Left-click move the current time line.

 #### Buttons on Bottom